near/NEPs/specs/Standards/NonFungibleToken/Payout.md

 At minimum, financial contracts MUST NOT set their maximum length lower than 10.

-Note that if either of the above two invariants are violated (as a result of the error by the NFT holder), the financial contract has either too little gas or Near to complete the transaction.
-In this pathological situation, because of user error, the token has been transferred, but the financial contract cannot payout the token's payee's.
-Front-ends should attempt to minimize the possibility for this type of user error.
+Note that if either of the above two invariants are violated by the NFT contract, the financial contract has either too little gas or too little Near to complete the transaction AND that the NFT contract has acted in bad faith.
+The financial contract is NOT responsible for these failures, and in this case, MAY choose to not pay out any address in the returned `Payout`.

-The financial contract is NOT responsible for user error, and MAY choose to not pay out any address in the returned `Payout`.
-The financial contract MAY keep the wasted payout funds.
-It is recommended that the financial contract ban the violating NFT contract from further interaction with the financial contract.
+It is further recommended that the financial contract "ban" the violating NFT contract from further interaction with the financial contract.

-If the NFT contract returns addresses that do not yet exist, the financial contract MAY keep the wasted payout funds.
+If the Payout contains any addresses that do not exist, the financial contract MAY keep those wasted payout funds.

-Users of NFT contracts should therefore use discretion when listing to financial contracts: first, the `Payout` interface is an optional interface for financial contracts to respect.
-Second, financial contracts may differ in the maximum length of addresses they are willing to pay out on sale.

 Finally, financial contracts MAY take a cut of the NFT sale price as commission, subtracting their cut from the total token sale price, and